nf-core/metapep/docs/output.md

 ### Supported Allele Models

 As not all alleles are supported by all supported tools, the pipeline comes with a functionality to print out txt files containing the corresponding supported alleles for each third party tool before starting the pipeline.
-This functionality can be reached by using `nextflow run nf-core/metapep -profile docker --outdir metapep_alleles --supported_allele_information` in which case the outdir parameter can also be changed to a directory of choice.
+This functionality can be reached by using the following call (`--outdir` can be choosen by the user):
+`nextflow run nf-core/metapep -profile docker --outdir metapep_alleles --supported_allele_information`

 <details markdown="1">
 <summary>Output files</summary>